oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 language.
 The need for tools is discussed in [[RFC 8477](#rfc8477)], citing particularly the need for code generation and debugging tools.
-A tool set to support an IM should provide
+A tool set to support an IM language should provide

- - Creation capabilities
+ - Model creation capabilities
- - Validation capabilities
+ - Model validation capabilities
  - Translation among alternative representations of the IM (e.g., textual, graphical)
  - Generation of language-specific schemas from an IM
- - Translation to language- or protocol-specific serialization / deserialization capabilities
+ - Model translation to language- or protocol-specific serialization / deserialization capabilities